Kim Sa-nee

+Kim was born in Seoul.
 She played for the South Korea women's national volleyball team.
 She participated in the 2001 FIVB World Grand Prix.

 She was part of the silver medal winning team at the 2010 Asian Games.
 She has also twice competed with the South Korean team at the Olympics, finishing in fifth in 2004, and fourth in 2012.